Return HOME OR to

 News from the church and session

-Since April of 2024, the First Presbyterian Church in Hazard, with whom we share Jim Garrett as supply minister, met at 9:00 a.m. to allow us to meet at 11:30.
-Recently they asked if we would be willing to meet once a month at 9:00 a.m so that they can have a later service on that day.
+After April of 2024, the First Presbyterian Church in Hazard, with whom we share Jim Garrett as supply minister, met at 9:00 a.m. to allow us to meet at 11:30.
+Last fall, they asked if we would be willing to meet once a month at 9:00 a.m so that they can have a later service on that day.
 So, now our worship service on third Sundays is at 9:00 a.m.
 On other Sundays, we meet as usual for Sunday School at 10:30 and church at 11:30.
 When we worship at 9:00, Sunday School follows the worship service.

-The big news, of course, is that the Log Cathedral, the community building, and the manse have all been repainted.
-There were repairs done to the manse as well, and the gutters of all three buildings got a well-needed cleaning.
+Last fall's big news, of course, was that the Log Cathedral, the community building, and the manse had all been repainted.

+We have a new internet service, PRTC, at the church and manse, which should improve the reliability when we broadcast our services.
 I assume that you are all aware that when the Internet cooperates, our worship services may be viewed on Facebook.
 The videos are recorded for later viewing, but Facebook takes them down after 30 days.

-Jimmy Moore's bound paperback, "A Pictorial History of Witherspoon College" is still available for $15, and we have just printed another twenty copies.
+Jimmy Moore's bound paperback, "A Pictorial History of Witherspoon College" is still available for $15, and we recently printed another twenty copies.
 If any of you prefer a flash drive, they cost only $5 and contain both the entire book, its index, and a folder with all the individual pages for convenience in printing.

 If you have news for this page, please let me know.